wren-lang/wren/doc/site/syntax.markdown

 ## Blocks

 Wren uses curly braces to define *blocks*.
+You can use a block anywhere a statement is allowed, like in [control flow](control-flow.html) statements.
-Things like [control flow](branching.html) and [looping](looping.html) allow block bodies.
-[Method](method-calls.html) and [function](functions.html) bodies are also blocks.
-For example:
+[Method](classes.html#methods) and [function](functions.html) bodies are also
+blocks.
+For example, here we have a block for the then case, and a single statement for the else:

     :::dart
     if (happy && knowIt) {
       hands.clap
     } else IO.print("sad")

-Here we have a block for the then case, and just a single expression for the else.
 Blocks have two similar but not identical forms.
-If a there is a newline after the opening `{`, then the body contains a series of statements:
+Typically, blocks contain a series of statements like:

     :::dart
     {